 Artists create works of art by applying multiple intellectual abilities within their artistic process.
 The theory/statement which suggests that artists use the right side of their brain over the left (right brained being the creative, while left brained being more mathematical) is a myth.
 Art enables us to express and perceive the human experience, while utilizing the myriad of intelligences listed above.
 During the creation of an artwork, an artist might incorporate several different processes, materials, subjects, and themes in order to communicate with a wide-range of viewers who analyze, interpret, and value things differently.
 The arts make the mundane things in life extraordinary.
 Gardner used an example of how writing can be transformed from a dull explanation of subjects to a work of art through the creative use of metaphors and other stylistic elements.
 Even the sounds of music would be banal without the creative implementation of rhythm, tone, chords, phrasing, improvisation etc. (Gardner, 1999).

 An example of an artist whose work focuses on the creative differentiation of visual, naturalistic, existential, and linguistic intelligences, is René Magritte, who was a Belgian Surrealist and precursor to Postmodernism.
 Magritte’s work questions our perception of reality as well as how we understand and convey information.
 By re-presenting images and words, Magritte raised our awareness of how we think and react to the world around us.
-For example, in his seminal painting The Treachery of Images (1928-29), Magritte painted a pipe, traditionally used for smoking tobacco, with the phrase “Ceci n’est pas une pipe.”
-French for “This is not a pipe.” below.
+In his seminal painting The Treachery of Images (1928-29), Magritte painted a pipe, traditionally used for smoking tobacco, with the phrase “Ceci n’est pas une pipe,” French for “This is not a pipe,” written below.
 When asked whether the painting is a pipe Magritte retorted: “the famous pipe.
 How people reproached me for it!
 And yet, could you stuff my pipe?
 No, it’s just a representation, is it not?
 So if I had written on my picture ‘This is a pipe’, I’d have been lying!”
 Therefore, Magritte is challenging us to approach this painting through an understanding of linguistics, aesthetics, and the existential purpose of a painted object versus the actual object the painting re-presents.
 Without the bodily-kinesthetic ability to stuff the pipe with tobacco and smoke it, is it truly a pipe or just a painting of something that references a two-dimensional image of a pipe?
 One thing that can be said with a degree of certainty is that Magritte was differentiating an artistic object (a painting) from the object it represents (a pipe) by using multiple intelligences to compare and contrast the qualities of each object.
 For the visual and verbal learner, Magritte’s art work illustrates a visual and linguistic example of semiotics and the philosophical term mimesis.
 It can be a fun and rewarding activity to openly engage this work of art in both the ELA (English Language Arts) and Art classroom.

 “I used common, functional objects – such as a chair – and to the left of the object would be a full-scale photograph of it and to the right of the object would be a photostat of a definition of the object from the dictionary.
 Everything you saw when you looked at the object had to be the same that you saw in the photograph, so each time the work was exhibited the new installation necessitated a new photograph.
 I liked that the work itself was something other than simply what you saw.
 By changing the location, the object, the photograph and still having it remain the same work was very interesting.
 It meant you could have an art work which was that idea of an art work, and its formal components weren’t important.”